 Lawmakers in Virginia passed legislation in 2018 aimed at expanding access to short-term plans, but Gov. Ralph Northam vetoed it in an effort to protect consumers and the ACA-compliant risk pool.

-And now that Virginia has a Democratic trifecta, lawmakers are considering new bills that would place additional restrictions on short-term plans, including limiting them to three-month terms.
+And now that Virginia has a Democratic trifecta, lawmakers are considering new bills that would place additional restrictions on short-term health plans, including limiting them to three-month terms.

 Read more about short-term health insurance in Virginia.